slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You don't need mentors, you need action.'* -- Naval Ravikant*

 Feedback from mentors and «loving critics» speeds up improvement.
-Even if you can't understand the logic behind their wisdom, they can show you the door.
+Even if you can't understand the logic behind their wisdom, they'll show you the door.

 > *'He who asks is a fool for five minutes, but he who does not ask remains a fool forever.' -- Chinese proverb*